 To confirm that you have understood a hand sign, repeat it back to the sender.
 This is called close loop communication.
 For example if one diver signs "I have 2,300 PSI" by signing a 2 followed by a 3, the diver's buddy can respond with the same signs: a 2 followed by a 3 to confirm they received the message and understood.
-If instead the buddy responds with a sign like "OK" it is not clear they saw or understood the sign.
+If instead the buddy responds with a sign like "OK" it is not clear whether they saw or understood the sign.

 This is used as both a question and answer.
 "Are you OK?"
 "Yes, I am OK"